T

 Insider tips

-• Osaka is known for its friendly locals; don't hesitate to ask for directions.
+• Osaka is known for its friendly locals; don't hesitate to ask for directions or recommendations.

 Packing highlights